INDO-04 Click on image for enlargement.

 Reverse: Nude Heracles seated left on a pile of rocks, holding club in right hand which he

 rests on another pile rocks.
-Greek legen:
+Greek legend:

 BAΣIΛEΩΣ EYθYΔHMOY Of the King